Enriching Yoga Retreat & Hiking in Vietnam 2026

 Try street food or dine together with the group.
 Dinner is not included in the price.

-Day 2, November 22 - Transfer from Hanoi to Sapa 5,5-7 hrs
+Day 2, November 26 - Transfer from Hanoi to Sapa 5,5-7 hrs

 Afternoon hike to picturesque Cat Cat Village, 3 km.
 It is one of the most famous cultural villages in northern Vietnam.
 Nestled in a scenic valley at the foot of the Hoàng Liên Son mountains, it is home to the Black Hmong people, who have preserved their traditional way of life for generations.
 The journey begins with a scenic walk along stone-paved pathways leading downhill into the village.
 Along the way, you'll pass wooden houses with thatched roofs, terraced rice fields, and lush green hills.
 Local women dressed in colorful, embroidered outfits often sit along the path, selling handmade textiles, jewelry, and other crafts.
 Many houses in the village are open to visitors, offering a glimpse into the daily lives of the Hmong people.
-Inside, you’ll see tools for weaving, farming, and cooking and large wooden looms where Hmong women create intricate textiles using natural dyes.
+Inside, you’ll see tools for weaving, farming, and cooking, and large wooden looms where Hmong women create intricate textiles using natural dyes.
 One of the highlights of the village is the beautiful Cat Cat Waterfall.
 It’s a peaceful spot where the water cascades down rocky ledges, surrounded by lush greenery.
-Many shops in the village offer traditional Hmong clothing for rent, allowing visitors to dress up in beautifully embroidered outfits and take photos against the stunning mountain backdrop.
+Many shops in the village rent traditional Hmong clothing, allowing visitors to dress in beautifully embroidered outfits and take photos against the stunning mountain backdrop.

-Day 3, November 23 - Trekking with Sapa Sisters - Sapa to Ta Van Village 6 hrs, 23 km
+Day 3, November 27 - Trekking with Sapa Sisters - Sapa to Ta Van Village 6 hrs, 23 km

 Breakfast and morning yoga at the hotel.